thomas4019/expressa/README.md

 ### Install via the admin app

-Navigate to [http://localhost:3000/admin/](http://localhost:3000/admin/) or whatever address the admin site is being served from.
+Navigate to [http://localhost:3000/admin/](http://localhost:3000/admin/) or to wherever the admin site is being served from and fill out the form.

 ## Collections